gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/CreateApacheHTTPDEventFeed.md

 Save this file as a text document with ANSI encoding.

-## Create the Feed and Its Pipeline
+## Create the Feed and its Pipeline

 To reflect the source of these Accounting Logs, we will name our feed and its pipeline _Apache-SSLBlackBox-V2.0-EVENTS_ and it will be stored in the system group Apache HTTPD under the main system group - `Event Sources`.